-June 26, 1963 - President John F. Kennedy speaks to an enthusiastic crowd at West Berlin's old Schoeneberg Rathaus (city hall): "Today in the world of freedom the proudest boast is 'Ich bin ein Berliner (I am a Berliner) all free men, wherever they may live, are citizens of Berlin.
+June 26, 1963 - US President John F. Kennedy speaks to a crowd in West Berlin at the Rathaus Schöneberg (city hall) on Rudolph Wilde Platz: "Today in the world of freedom the proudest boast is 'Ich bin ein Berliner' ('I am a Berliner') all free men, wherever they may live, are citizens of Berlin.
 And therefore, as a free man, I take pride in the words 'Ich bin ein Berliner.'"

-April 3, 1989 - GDR border guards are instructed to stop "using firearms to prevent border violations."
+April 1989 - GDR border guards are instructed to stop "using firearms to prevent border violations."

 November 7, 1989 - The East German cabinet resigns.
 Almost half of the members of the Politburo are removed and replaced the next day.